-Bacteria is one of the leading causes of diarrhea, the National Digestive Diseases Information Clearinghouse explains.
+Bacteria is one of the leading causes of diarrhea, the National Institute of Diabetes and Digestive and Kidney Diseases explains.
 This is why it’s imperative to thoroughly wash all of your salad vegetables before eating.
 Rinsing veggies helps remove stuck-on fecal matter left behind by rodents in the field, soil from the ground and grime left behind from bugs.
 These contaminants are sources of bacteria that you can easily remove beforehand to lessen your likelihood of having diarrhea.

 Cook Your Proteins

 Diarrhea-causing bacteria can also enter your digestive tract through undercooked meats.
 If you add diced chicken, grilled sirloin or seared fish to your salads, as examples, your episodes of diarrhea may come from a foodborne illness caused by bacteria or parasites in meat.
 Check all proteins with a food probe before serving.
 The USDA Food Safety and Inspection Service states that all poultry needs to reach a minimal internal temperature of 165 degrees Fahrenheit, while beef, pork, lamb, veal, fish and seafood each need to be at 145 degrees F. Cooking proteins up to these temperatures lessens your risk of gastrointestinal upset related to foodborne illnesses.